michaelpoi/django-post_office/docs/source/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Base Files should be stored in ``settings.TEMPLATES['DIRS'] / 'email'``. post_office looks for email folders in all specified DIRS.
+Base Files should be stored in ``settings.TEMPLATES['DIRS'] / 'email'``. sendmail looks for email folders in all specified DIRS.

-In each of your base files you should load post_office to use custom tags, which can be done as following:
+In each of your base files you should load sendmail to use custom tags, which can be done as following:

-``{% load post_office %}``
+``{% load sendmail %}``

 In your templates you can specify variables to be filled with the context:

 .. code-block:: django

-    {% load post_office %}
+    {% load sendmail %}

     <!DOCTYPE html>
     <html lang="en">